tanmayk26/Tutorials/README.md

 # Tutorials

-This is a Python Tutorial repository for personal use.
+This is a Tutorial repository for personal use.

 # List of references: